e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **No cascade suppression within a stratum** — a deliberate simplification (row 57).
-A wire typo'd as `:throtle` produces both a [did-you-mean](#g-did-you-mean) error (the offending name plus the list-in-hand it should have come from) and an unconnected-input error for the intended `throttle`; both are reported.
+A wire typo'd as `:throtle` produces both a [did-you-mean](#g-did-you-mean) error (the offending name plus the list-in-hand it should have matched) and an unconnected-input error for the intended `throttle`; both are reported.
 They render adjacently (diagnostics sort by path), and the pairing is self-explanatory.